Magritte-code/pomme/docs/src/index.rst

 Collaborating
 *************

 We are always interested in collaborating!
-If you have a project, or idea, or data that might benefit from probabilistic 3D reconstruction or any other method you can find in this repository, feel free to contact `me <https://freddeceuster.github.io>`_.
+If you have a project or data that might benefit from probabilistic 3D reconstruction or any other method you can find in this repository, feel free to contact `me <https://freddeceuster.github.io>`_.

 Acknowledgements